shiehn/signals-and-sorcery-docs/src/prologue/README.md

 ## What is Signals & Sorcery?

 Signals & Sorcery is a platform for creating, sharing, and consuming machine learning operations.
-A developer can write a python function, publish it, host it, and have it consumed from native applications such as Ableton, Figma, and Final Cut Pro.
+A developer can write a python function, publish it, host it, and have it consumed from native applications such as Ableton, Figma, and Chrome Extensions.

 ## Who is this for?

 - Application power users who want to extend their applications with self-hosted SOTA AI operations. ex.
 META releases a new audio generation model and a user wants to use it in their DAW immediately.
-- Developers who create Colab/Jupyter notebooks and want to use them in the context of a native application.  ex.
-A developer creates a new audio stem splitting model and wants to use it in their DAW.
+- Developers creating Colab/Jupyter notebooks who want to use them in the context of a native application.  ex.
+A developer creates a new audio stem splitting model and wants to use it in int the context of their DAW.

 ## How does it work?